hyperledger/aries-acapy-controllers/demo/README_web.md

 ### Demo Walkthrough

-Instructions for the demo walkthrough can be viewed [here](../README.md#demo-walkthrough).
+Instructions for the Faber-Alice-Acme demo walkthrough can be viewed [here](../README.md#demo-walkthrough).